Originally Published June 2010 by Linda DeLuca

 Skill 2: Communicate

 Take action.
 Once you know who to connect with and how to reach them, it’s time to communicate.
 Each person has their own communication style and preferences (as do you).
 Understanding those preferences is key to getting your message heard.
 Take the time to understand your style and that of your key stakeholders.
 One way is to simply ask your stakeholders how they want to communicate with you.
 Questions you may consider: What form of communication do they prefer (email, phone, txt); How much detail do they need?; How often should you communicate (daily, weekly, as needed)?
-Another way, especially with multiple stakeholders, is to have your team take a communication style assessment (such as LIFO) to identify each member’s strengths and communication preferences.
+Another way, especially with multiple stakeholders, is to have your team take a communication style assessment (such as LIFO, DISC) to identify each member’s strengths and communication preferences.
 With the assessment strategies and tools at your fingertips, you can turn a strained relationship into an effective and efficient interaction.

 Skill 3: Collaborate